Jonny Lang: Family

 Lang married former Kids Incorporated cast member Haylie Johnson on June 8, 2001, making him the brother-in-law of actress Ashley Johnson.
 Lang and his wife share the same birthday, although she is one year older.
 They live in Los Angeles and have five children.
+They separated in 2025.

 Lang has two older sisters, Stephanie and Heidi Jo.
 He has one younger sister, Jessica "Jesse" Langseth, who was a contestant on season 8 of American Idol.

 Conversion to Christianity

 Lang became a Christian in 2000.
 In an interview with Sara Groves in Christianity Today, Lang gave details about his conversion, assuring her that he had had a supernatural experience with the Holy Ghost.
 In his own words, he has said that he formerly "hated Christianity" and "despised the things of God", but now he wants to share with others about Jesus' love.

 The songs "Only a Man" and "Thankful" from his album Turn Around, are about his belief in God.
-He has also co-written a couple of songs with contemporary Christian music artist Steven Curtis Chapman, notably "My Love Remains".
+He has also co-written a couple of songs with contemporary Christian music artist Steven Curtis Chapman, including "My Love Remains".